 Killjoys is an absolute delight for fans of space westerns.
 The SyFy show is set in the Quad, a terraformed star system rife with lawlessness.
 The governing body The Company tasks licensed bounty hunters, called 'Killjoys,' with bringing in Quad outlaws.
 Should a killjoy fail in their mission, they face harsh penalties.

 The show follows a group of killjoys as they grapple with the considerable pressures of their profession amidst rising political tension.
 If you still miss Firefly, don't sleep on this this surprising SyFy series.
-The penultimate season is scheduled to air sometime in 2018, so you've got just enough time to catch up before new episodes hit the air.
+This series wrapped up in 2019, but it’s too good not to stay on our list of the best new sci-fi shows.

 This Netflix original was cancelled way ahead of its time, after only two seasons.
-However, a finale is slated to arrive on the streaming service at some point in 2018, so hopefully Sense8 fans will eventually get some closure.
+However, a finale arrived in 2018, giving Sense8 fans some closure.

 Co-created by Lana and Lily Wachoswki with J. Michael Straczynski, the show follows eight strangers from across the world who suddenly become connected in a 'sensate cluster.'
 As sensates, they are psychically linked with each other, and able to share skills and knowledge despite geographical and language divides.